JazzMaster/MasterMyVMs/README.md

 UBUNTU and SuSe and Fedora dont really care.
 Avoid the -host option.
 QEMU snags a bit due to it (and glitches your real OS).

-VBox will use host by default, so if youre having problems you will most likely have to hack the vm file.
+VBox will use "host" by default, so if youre having problems you will most likely have to hack the vm file.
 (this is also why some VM downloads are AMD only- the CPU is passed thru and not emulated)

 ### Memory